 The primary objective of labour laws is meant to function in the interest of employees and safeguard them from any possible abuse from employers.
 However, the new labour laws that the government of India is a kind of a mixed bag for employees.

 A slew of new labour laws will be implemented by the Central government starting July 1, 2022.
 If all goes according to plan, there will likely be significant changes in working hours, take-home salary, employee’s provision fund (EPF), contributions, annual leaves, and other areas.

-Although rumors are making rounds that the new labour laws would come into effect next month, no official notification has been issued yet.
+Although rumours are making rounds that the new labour laws will come into effect next month, no official notification has been issued yet.
 The government of India is highly optimistic about increased investment in the country and more employment opportunities that would be created once these new labour laws are in practice.

 The biggest change that will affect the work-life balance and day-to-day routine of employees will come in a form of a four-day work week.
 The new labour laws will require employees to work four days rather than five.
 However, in a bid to strike out a balance between employees and employers, the farther ones will have to work 12 hours a day on all four days.

 To avoid any objection to the new labour law from the companies, the labour ministry made it clear that the 48-hour work week requirement must be met if the proposal is approved.
 This will apply to all industries, but it may vary from one state to the next, depending on state laws.

 This provision could also refer to three weekly offs in a row, which would most likely be Friday, Saturday, and Sunday.

 From the employees’ perspective, the new labour laws also have concerns because once they are implemented, there will be a decrease in take-home pay.
 However, the provident funds will be more heavily borne by the firms.